 Ruotong Cheng

 I am a third-year Ph.D. student in the PLSE group at the University of Toronto.
 My advisor is Prof. Azadeh Farzan.
-My primary research area is software verification.
-In addition, I am interested in automata theory, both for applications in verification and for its own sake.
+My research area is formal methods, with a focus on automated verification.

 Teaching Assistantships